PixelWeatherProject/pwos/README.md

 # PixelWeatherOS
 This is a universal firmware for all PixelWeather nodes.
 It was created using the [esp-idf template](https://github.com/esp-rs/esp-idf-template).

+PixelWeather is a weather station network that collects environment data using "nodes" (a collection of microcontrollers and sensors).
+This repository contains the firware for said nodes _(PWOS)_.

+**⚠️ Note that this project is under development.
+While it is decently stable, is not complete!
+There are missing and incomplete implementations of features.
+Production use is highly discouraged!**

 Hardware requirements:
 - Espressif ESP32 microcontroller
     - Both Xtensa (S3 series) and RISC-V (C3 series) are supported.